-Classification: Advanced College Project

-Credit: 1 CHS and 3 hours (I.U.)
+Classification: Advanced College Project Prerequisite: 6 credits in English Open to: 12 Course Length: 1 Semester Credit: 1 CHS and 3 hours (I.U.)
 FW

-W131 is a course in critical reading, writing, and thinking with sources in which students will experience the varied range of academic writing.
+W131 is a one-semester course in critical reading, writing, and thinking with sources in which students will experience the varied range of academic writing.
 Students will master the skills of summary, critique, analysis, synthesis, research, and documentation.
 Students will also learn to adapt the writing process and apply various organizational strategies to match the purpose of the individual assignment.
 Topics for writing will be developed from reading about and discussing in- depth issues under debate in different disciplinary fields and among the general public.
 A research paper is required for successful completion of the course.

-Students must be eligible for admission to Indiana University in order to be admitted to this course.
+•Students must be eligible for admission to Indiana University in order to be admitted to this course.
 Regular university fees will be charged, and credits are transferable to most colleges and universities in the country.
 You must pay the fees to take the course.